christianparpart/x0/docs/director.md

 ### Mode 3 (Paranoid)

-Health checks are performed always, regardless of its backend's state and activity.
+Health checks are always performed, regardless of the backend's state and activity.

 ## Sticky Offline Mode

-There is a need for backends to stay out of the cluster, once being *offline*, and must be enabled explicitely by the administrator (or by a script), once it got ensured, that the code on it is up-to-date, to not deliver out-of-date content.
+There is a need for backends to stay out of the cluster, once being *offline*, and must be enabled explicitely by the administrator (or by a script), once it got ensured, that the code on that node is up-to-date, to not deliver out-of-date content.

-This sticky-mode should be disabled by default.
+This sticky-mode not enabled by default.

 # Dynamic Directors